kytrinyx/therapeutic-refactoring/README.md

 Each step in the process of first adding characterization tests and then refactoring has been committed separately.

+### Background

+The method is a crufty and confusing thing that lives in a very large kitchen-sink type module.

+The method has had a ton of churn, but at the time of the refactoring it had been stable for quite a while.

+I chose the _Replace Method with Method Object_ refactoring as a way out that would ensure that any changes I made would be completely isolated, and would not pollute the rest of the code.

+A method object is typically a good solution if you have a big calculation with a bunch of little temporary variables and you don't want to pass those temporary variables around.
+Here we only have a `target`.
+In other words: Sledge hammer.

+One could argue that the method belongs in the actual `Target` class, not some kitchen sink module, but that isn't really ideal either.
+This logic is **only** used in an ancillary process that is called from a command-line script, so the core application really doesn't need to know about it.

+In a different experiment refactoring the same method I used `delegate` from the Ruby STDLIB to create a class called `XYZTarget` that inherits from `SimpleDelegator` and takes a `Target`.
+In some ways I like that better.
+It still keeps the logic out of the main application, and it also provides a place that can attract related behavior.

+One thing that I didn't mention in the talk, but which might be worth noting, is that when I finished this refactoring I immediately followed up with a second tiny refactoring to remove the method in `XYZService` that simply delegated.
+I just instantiate the method object directly where it is used, and change the tests to do the same.
+That gets rid of some of the extraneous indirection that the refactoring introduces.

 ### Add Characterization Tests

 Basic assumption: The code works.
 Whatever it is doing now is the correct behavior.